RenardMacorol/Lexer/README.md

 # Lexer
-Part of the mini compiler for the the mini compiler project
+Part of the mini compiler for theory of programming languages project